 Marine invasive species pose a threat to the Solent’s native biodiversity and recreation and fishery industries, especially shellfisheries, due to their potential to threaten native species, habitats or whole ecosystems.
 They also interfere with the operation of man-made structures and business interests through increased maintenance and cleaning of vessels and infrastructure.

 During the lifetime of this project we would like to build a network of interested organisations and groups in the Solent for each of three focus areas.
-We can then share information with you on this topic and invite you to the relevant free workshops, the first of which will be held in March 2023.
-Please can you fill in our online form or email us if you would like to attend a workshop or receive further information.
+We can then share information with you on this topic and invite you to the relevant free workshops.
+Please email us if you would like to attend a workshop or receive further information.